 - Increase routing options between any two destinations.
 The hub and spoke model allows airlines to keep their planes in the air for more extended periods.
 It also affords passengers more extensive flight choices.
 (This is also why airplanes usually do not stay in the airport very long before they take off for another destination).

-- Centralize complicated operations such as cargo sorting, accounting, and passengers switching at a few, central airports.
-(Centralizing operations saves beaucoup bucks).
+- Centralize complicated operations such as cargo sorting, accounting, and passenger switching at a few main airports.
+(Centralizing operations saves “beaucoup” bucks).

 Disadvantages of the Hub-and-Spoke Model